rklymentiev/py-for-neuro/slides/chapter1_02_comparisons.md

 | x & y | if x is False, then x, else y |
 | not x | if x is False, then True, else False |

-Notes: This might seems confusing at first, but that's important to keep in mind when dealing with multiple comparisons.
+Notes: This might seem confusing at first, but that's important to keep in mind when dealing with multiple comparisons.
 Imagine you want to select only males who are older than 45 years for your data analysis.
 Your code would look something like that:

 ```python
 (sex == "Male") & (age > 45)
 ```

-Female who is 50 years old would have `False & True` result of two comparisons, resulting in final `False` result.
+A female who is 50 years old would have `False & True` result of two comparisons, resulting in the final `False` result.
 And that's exactly what you wanted since you want two conditions to be `True` at the same time.

 ---